Emmanuel-Onwuka-dev/Telegram-AI-Inventory-Agent/README.md

 - Rate limits from the AI provider are caught and surfaced as a distinct alert type, but heavy concurrent use could still cause delays
 - Inventory sheet must follow a consistent column structure for the lookup/append tools to work correctly
 ## License
-MIT — feel free to use or adapt this workflow.
+MIT: feel free to use or adapt this workflow.